Buildbot no longer supports Python 2.7 on the Buildbot master.

 This page documents the latest, unreleased version of Buildbot.
-For documentation for released versions, see http://buildbot.net/buildbot/docs.
+For documentation for released versions, see http://docs.buildbot.net/current/.

+3.3.3.
 Buildbot’s Test Suite¶

 Tests are divided into a few suites:

 buildbot.test.unit) - these follow unit-testing practices and attempt to maximally isolate the system under test.
 Unit tests are the main mechanism of achieving test coverage, and all new code should be well-covered by corresponding unit tests.

 buildbot.test.fuzz) - these tests run for a long time and apply randomization to try to reproduce rare or unusual failures.
 The Buildbot project does not currently have a framework to run fuzz tests regularly.

 Every code module should have corresponding unit tests.
 This is not currently true of Buildbot, due to a large body of legacy code, but is a goal of the project.
 All new code must meet this requirement.

 Interface tests exist to verify that multiple implementations of an interface meet the same requirements.
-Note that the name ‘interface’ should not be confused with the sparse use of Zope Interfaces in the Buildbot code -- in this context, an interface is any boundary between testable units.
+Note that the name ‘interface’ should not be confused with the sparse use of Zope Interfaces in the Buildbot code – in this context, an interface is any boundary between testable units.

 Ideally, all interfaces, both public and private, should be tested.
 Certainly, any public interfaces need interface tests.

-from buildbot.test.util import interfaces from twistd.trial import unittest class Tests(interfaces.InterfaceTests): # define methods that must be overridden per implementation def someSetupMethod(self): raise NotImplementedError # tests that all implementations must pass def test_signature_someMethod(self): @self.assertArgSpecMatches(self.systemUnderTest.someMethod) def someMethod(self, arg1, arg2): pass def test_something(self): pass # ... class RealTests(Tests): # tests that all *real* implementations must pass def test_something_else(self): pass # ...
+from buildbot.test.util import interfaces from twistd.trial import unittest class Tests(interfaces.InterfaceTests): # define methods that must be overridden per implementation def someSetupMethod(self): raise NotImplementedError # method signature tests def test_signature_someMethod(self): @self.assertArgSpecMatches(self.systemUnderTest.someMethod) def someMethod(self, arg1, arg2): pass # tests that all implementations must pass def test_something(self): pass # ... class RealTests(Tests): # tests that only *real* implementations must pass def test_something_else(self): pass # ...

 All of the test methods are defined here, segregated into tests that all implementations must pass, and tests that the fake implementation is not expected to pass.

 At the bottom of the test module, a subclass is created for each implementation, implementing the setup methods that were stubbed out in the parent classes: